Partners

 Southern California Association of Governments

-IEMM participates in SCAG’s Natural and Working Lands Working Group and has relied on SCAG participation in technical advisory groups we have convened for our climate adaptation focused research efforts to solicit feedback on research objectives, data products, and adaptation strategy development.
+IEMM participates in SCAG’s Natural and Farm Lands Working Group and has relied on SCAG participation in technical advisory groups we have convened.
+These technical groups focus on climate adaptation research efforts and solicit feedback on research objectives, data products, and adaptation strategy development.

 AECOM